 I believe a truly happy, healthy, wealthy person is someone who cares more about the needs of others than themselves.
 I know we need money to survive but if we 1) care more about relationships 2) appreciate the simple beauty that surrounds us each day and 3) are grateful for the simple kindness of others, we will be happy and wealthy beyond measure!
 By focusing on these 3 things each day, we eliminate 4 deadly habits that try to creep into our lives: criticizing, complaining, condemning, and comparing.
 Sheryl McGlochlin

-This Christmas, mend a quarrel.
+This year mend a quarrel.
 Seek out a forgotten friend.
 Dismiss suspicion and replace it with trust.
 Write a letter.
 Give a soft answer.
 Encourage youth.
 Manifest your loyalty in word and deed.
 Keep a promise.
 Forgo a grudge.
 Forgive an enemy.
 Apologize.
 Try to understand.
 Examine your demands on others.
 Think first of someone else.
 Be kind.
 Be gentle.
 Laugh a little more.
 Express your gratitude.
 Welcome a stranger.
 Gladden the heart of a child.
 Take pleasure in the beauty and wonder of the earth.
 Speak your love and then speak it again.
 Howard W Hunter, The Gifts of Christmas, 1994

 I have wept in the night for the shortness of sight that to somebody’s need made me blind; But I never have yet felt a tinge of regret for being a little too kind.
 Anonymous, quoted in Richard L. Evans, "The Quality of Kindness"